ntnu-blackandbrown/clozet/README_IDATT2105_Semesterprosjekt2025.md

 - Links to CI/CD pipelines in GitLab
 - Explanation of the deployment process (Azure/Netlify)

+- How to run tests locally - manually with EmialProdConfig

 ## Usage Examples
 Describe a typical user scenario:
 - Registration